 Today, many parents are aware of the advantages of acquiring phonics and phonemic awareness skill in helping a child to read and write the English Language rightfully.
-They do not depend on schools to teach your child English the phonics and phonemic way, and hence, as a responsible parent must do the proactive steps.
+They do not depend on schools to teach their child English the phonics and phonemic way, and hence, responsible parents must the proactive steps.

 According to the National Reading Panel, phonemic awareness greatly has a profound improvement of your child’s word reading and comprehension and it helps your child in their spelling.

-Researches have found out that phonemic awareness has a direct correlation with the child’s ability to read correctly as they get older, and it helps to build a strong foundation for children to understands the English Language.
+Researchers have found that phonemic awareness has a direct correlation with the child’s ability to read correctly as they get older, and it helps to build a strong foundation for children to understand the English Language.

-Would You Prefer English To Be Taught A Systematic Way?
+Would You Prefer English To Be Taught in A Systematic Way?

 English is normally taught by decoding the words whole and word memorization plays a key role.
 They stress the flow and meaning of the text, where “sounding out” of words are not used.
 Which do you prefer for your young child, memorize hundreds or even thousands of words based on memorizations or shapes, or learn a systematic, tested, way of reading?

-To teach phonemic awareness skills to require knowing how to break down of words into each separate sounds or phonemes, and then to join back the parts to form, or sound out the words.
+Teach phonemic awareness skills to require knowing how to break down words into each separate sounds or phonemes, and then to join back the parts to form, or sound out the words.

 Would You Believe A Child As Young As Two Can Read?

-Today, we can acquire this skill in the comfort of your home and you can teach your child English the phonics and phonemic awareness way.
+Today, we can acquire this skill in the comfort of our homes and you can teach your child English the phonics and phonemic awareness way.
 Your child needs only to memorize the letters and the sounds they represent.
-Using this method, even children as young as two years of aged can learn to read unaided successfully.
+Using this method, even children as young as two years of age can learn to read unaided successfully.

 There is plenty of evidence to suggest that phonics is clearly a superior method of teaching children how to read.
 In the USA, over 30 million adults (14%) are considered functionally illiterate and are unable to perform simple everyday literacy activities.
 This, however, should not be surprising since over one-third of all children cannot even achieve basic reading competency by the time they are in grade four.
 This is a finding from the National Assessment of Educational Progress (NAEP).
 Are these children failing at literacy because they are dumb?
 I hardly think so, but perhaps it is a result of the poor reading instructions they receive.

-It is without doubt, for it has been proven, that learning phonemic awareness skill produces spelling and reading abilities than the whole language learning methods.
+It is without doubt, for it has been proven, that learning phonemic awareness skills produces spelling and reading abilities more than the whole language learning methods.
 Even the National Reading Panel has made a clear statement about this.

 Probably as an English teacher, you might claim you teach phonics, but the truth is you may not be knowledgeable of the concepts of the English Language and would perform badly on the concepts relating to morphemes and phonemes.
 You do not know how to address the basic building blocks of the English language and reading.